dpermuy/nixos-hyprland-framework13/README.md

 # NixOS built for Framework 13 AMD

 This is my NixOS config for the Framework 13, AMD Ryzen 5 7640U

+**There are many things that still need to be fixed.
+Nothing is exactly broken, but it is still a work in progress.**
  ________________________
 < now with 1.175x scaling >
  ------------------------